Automation and Taxation: Empirical approach and data

 \subsection{Overview}

-Real-world tax systems are more complex and as suggested by the stylized decomposition there are three main blocks of tax income, i.e. $T^l_c$, $T^k_c$ and $T^y_c$, that are linearly linked to aggregate economic accounts.
+Real-world tax systems are complex.
 Tax revenues are raised through different channels with many non-linearities arising from diverse threshold levels and exemptions.
-Uniform, linear, macroeconomic tax rates $t^l_c$, $t^k_c$ and $t^y_c$ as used in equation (\ref{equation:tax_revenues}) do not exist.
-Moreover, data on taxation is only available at the country level, while tax burdens are heterogeneous across households, firms, and industries.
-In return, many of the effects of automation occur at the industry or firm level.
-Therefore, to analyze the effect of automation on taxation, we use an indirect procedure.
-Empirically, we observe aggregate tax revenues ($T_{c,t}$, $T^l_{c,t}$, $T^k_{c,t}$ and $T^y_{c,t}$), have measures for the key economic variables ($w_{c,t}$, $L_{c,t}$, $r_{c,t}$, $K_{c,t}$, $p_{c,t}$, $Q_{c,t}$), and can derive indicators for the economic structure at different time periods $t$.
+Uniform and linear macroeconomic tax rates $t^l_c$, $t^k_c$ and $t^y_c$ as suggested by our theoretical framework do not exist.
+While, data on taxation is only available at the country level, tax burdens are heterogeneous across households, firms, and industries.
+However, many of the effects of automation occur at the industry or firm level.
+Therefore, to analyze the effect of automation on taxation, we use an indirect approach.
+Empirically, we observe tax revenues (i.e. $T$, $T^l$, $T^k$, $T^y$) at the country level, measures for key economic variables (i.e. $w$, $L$, $r$, $K$, $p$, $Q$) at the country and country-industry level, and indicators for the economic structure across periods $t$.

-Our procedure consists of the following steps: First, we establish prerequisites that motivate the subsequent steps.
-This includes testing for statistically significant correlations between taxes and automation.
-In turn, this allows us to examine the empirical link between different types of taxes and economic variables.
-Second, we step-wise test the prevalence of the three effects: replacement, reinstatement and real income; summarized in Table \ref{tab:automation_effects}.
-We study how income, output, prices and structural indicators at the macroeconomic and industry level are related to automation.
+Our procedure consists of the following steps.
+First, we establish prerequisites that motivate the subsequent steps.
+This includes testing for associations between taxes and automation and examining the empirical link between different types of taxes and economic variables.
+Second, explore the prevalence of each of the three effects: replacement, reinstatement, and real income; summarized in Table \ref{tab:automation_effects}.
 Finally, we argue how the three effects help to explain the impact of automation on taxation and in turn help us answer the three research questions introduced in Section \ref{sec:introduction}.